sonalijha13/sonalijha13/README.md

 ### 🌟 About Me

-- 🎓 AI-focused Computer Science undergraduate
+- 🎓 CSE + AI student passionate about **Frontend Development**
-- 💻 Focused on **Frontend Development** – HTML, CSS, JavaScript, React
+- 💻 Learning HTML, CSS, JavaScript, and UI/UX design
-- 🎨 Passionate about creating **responsive, user-friendly interfaces**
-- 📚 Currently exploring UI/UX design, JavaScript frameworks, and CSS animations
-- 🌱 Always learning and building creative web experiences
+- 🌱 Exploring tools like Figma, Canva & building responsive interfaces
+- 🌍 Interested in tech for social impact and real-world solutions

 ---